 Another option is this Pro Goleem Lovey.
 These have a little animal on the top and a small attached blanket.
 There aren’t any buttons or plastic pieces for the eyes or nose, which is great since those can be choking hazards.
 The attached blanket has a minky dot fabric on one side and satin on the underside.
 It is so soft and cuddly.
 The best part is there are tons of characters to choose from, so you can pick one that your little one will love the most.
 They usually love holding it by the little animal’s face!

 If you want to go the stuffed animal route, I can’t say enough good things about Cuddle + Kind’s hand-knit dolls.
-The quality is impeccable, and their mission to feed children in need is something we can all get behind.
+The quality is impeccable, and we can all get behind their mission to feed children in need.
 I recommend going with the smaller size doll for a first-time lovey.

 Getting Ready to Introduce the Lovey

 Before you present the new lovey to your little one, sleep with it yourself for a night.
 Babies are comforted by the smell of Mama.
-If this new thing smells like Mommy, your little one will have an instant interest.
+If this new thing smells like Mommy, your little one will instantly be interested.

 How to Introduce the Lovey

 The first time you introduce the lovey, you want your baby to be in a calm, happy state.
 Don’t give it to them when they’re hungry or scared because we don’t want to associate these feelings with the lovey.
 Show them how soft it is.
 Rub it on their arm or cheeks.
 Let them explore the different textures.
-You can also give the lovey its own name.
+You can also give the lovey a name.

 The best way to encourage your child to connect with their lovey and associate it with sleep is to consistently use it as part of the bedtime (and nap) routine.